 A fumigant is a vapor-active chemical used in the gaseous phase to kill microorganisms.
 Many nematicides are fumigants but kill fungal propagules as well as insects and weed seeds.
 Some fumigants are effective in the gaseous phase.
 Both temperature and humidity can influence the activity of these compounds in the vapor phase.

 Antibiotics are produced by one organism against another.
 Many of the antibiotics in use today are bactericidal, but some also are fungicidal.
-Very few have been developed for agriculture since they are so useful for human disease.
+Very few have been developed for agriculture since they are so useful against human disease.